 The cost of a work permit is $155.00 Canadian.

 The spouse/partner of the academic may apply for an "open" work permit that will allow him/her to work in a non-restricted occupation for any employer.
-A privilege fee of $100.00 has been introduced by CIC to offset administrative and compliance costs.
+A privilege fee of $100.00 has been introduced by IRCC to offset administrative and compliance costs.

 The work permit of the spouse/partner will be valid for the same period as the primary work permit holder's authorization to work in Canada (as long as it does not surpass the validity of the passport).
-Open work permits for Foreign nationals who do not require a visitor visa for entry into Canada may be obtained at the port of entry at the same time as the primary applicant.
+Open work permits for Foreign Nationals who do not require a visitor visa for entry into Canada may be obtained at the port of entry at the same time as the primary applicant.
 If the open work permit was not issued at the point of entry with the Skilled Worker, an application may be submitted through the Case Processing Centre in Vegreville, Alberta using an extended stay application.

 If applicable, visitor records and/or study permits for accompanying dependent children will be issued at the port of entry.
 It is important for accompanying family members to have the appropriate immigration documentation for benefits coverage.